Childhood in ancient Rome: Naming

 Infants in ancient Rome were not named until days after they were born (females 8 days, males 9 days) due to a high infant mortality rate.
 On the 8th or 9th day a gathering would occur consisting of family and friends bearing gifts.
-Then a sacrifice would be made and the child would be named and given a bulla to identify him or her as freeborn.
+Then a sacrifice would be made and the child would then be named and given a bulla to identify him or her as a freeborn.

 Childhood stages

-Romans kept track of the passing of time by celebrating their birthday every year.
-These celebrations consisted of wine, garlands of flowers, ritual cakes, and fire on the domestic altar.
-A child who reached its first birthday (the stage known as anniculus) was able to have legal privileges and the parents could apply for full Roman citizenship for their child.
-Between birth and the age of 7, children were considered to be in the infant stage (infantia in Latin), and were generally in the care of women regardless of gender.
-From the ages of 8 until the onset of puberty (traditionally 12 for girls and 14 for boys in Ancient Rome), children were seen to have more rational minds and were expected to take on responsibility around the home such as taking care of the animals, gathering materials, and general chores around the house.
+From the ages of 8 until the onset of puberty (traditionally 12 for girls and 14 for boys in ancient Rome), children were seen to have more rational minds and were expected to take on responsibility around the home such as taking care of the animals, gathering materials, and general chores around the house.
 Also during these years, children were considered to be aware of social and sexual roles and children’s groups were organized by gender at that time.
 At this age Romans knew children were able to understand speech, making them eligible for betrothal.
-Roman law classified some ages at which a child can have social, moral, or criminal responsibility.
+By age 11 children could have social, moral, or criminal responsibility.
 Under the age of puberty, a child was considered to be doli incapax (incapable of criminal intent).
 A child between 8 and puberty, however, still had the possibility of being held responsible for a criminal act if it could be proven that they understood their offense.
 Rome's laws did not use imprisonment or the death penalty for the purpose of criminal punishment generally, and the Valerian and Porcian laws exempted all Roman citizens from degrading and shameful forms of punishment, such as whipping, scourging, or crucifixion; but in the case of theft (for example; furtum), the child and his/her family would be punished by being required to return the stolen object, and in some cases two or four times the value of the stolen object.
 The age of marriage for girls could be as young as 12, and for boys, as young as 14.
 By the age they reached puberty, boys underwent a ritual transitioning them into manhood.
 The ceremony involved them removing their bulla and the tunic they wore through childhood and putting on a man’s toga while accompanied by their fathers and other relatives.
-The stages of life that the Roman state took note of were birth, coming of age for males, and death.
-On these days taxes and financial offerings were due.